Prabhatdixit04/mobile_prediction/README.md

 ## Mobile price range prediction:-
 In the competitive mobile phone market companies want to understand sales data of mobile phones and factors which drive the prices.
+## Objective<br>
  The objective is to find out some relation between features of a mobile phone(eg:- RAM, Internal Memory, etc) and its selling price.
 In this problem, we do not have to predict the actual price but a price range indicating how high the price is.

 ###  Dataset 📊
 | Feature name  |  Feature description                                  |  Type   |